oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -13

+* Make exp and ttl recommended in claim description (fixes inconsistency, was recommended in other text)
 * Add short security consideraiton on redirects and ttl
 * fix CORS spec to specific version
 * explain KYC